MakeSchool-Tutorials/Node-Reddit-Clone/P06-Sign-Up-And-Login/content.md

 Phew!

 If we did everything right, now we should be able to sign up, log out, and login securely.
-Nice!
+This means that you have successfully **implemented an authentication flow through JWTs that allows users to sign up, log in, and log out.** Nice!

 In the next chapter we'll associate our user record with our posts and comments.

-WOOOHOOO!

 # Stretch: More Authentication Patterns